-Lazy Loading, Preloading & Fetch Priorities: Architectural Guide for Modern Frontend Delivery
+Lazy Loading, Preloading & Fetch Priorities

 Modern frontend architecture demands deterministic control over network resource scheduling.
 Browser defaults rarely align with production performance targets, particularly for media-heavy applications.
 While baseline deferral mechanisms provide immediate gains, enterprise-grade delivery requires granular orchestration of fetch priorities, cache directives, and viewport-aware scheduling.
-This guide maps the complete lifecycle from format selection to edge delivery, ensuring optimal Core Web Vitals without compromising user experience.

 Architectural Overview: The Modern Media Loading Paradigm